Update as of 20/07/2021: Uncle Buck In Administration.

 The most disruptive regulation which was launched by the FCA is that there should be checks done to ensure affordability.
 This regulation put one of the biggest lenders, Wonga, out of business and it is also the one that has resulted in refunds for thousands of borrowers.

 The regulation says that you should be in a position to be able to make your loan repayments as well as ensure other important bills are taken care of, including rent, bills, cards and food.
-If you believe that Uncle Buck Loans failed to carry out a sufficient affordability assessment on you when you took the loan out, you may be in a position to claim a refund.
-Check out my blog post on how to claim for a refund on your loan.

 2) Regulation on interest and fees

 Another point which was covered by the FCA was lenders charging excessive interest and fees to borrowers.
 They dealt with this by ensuring a cap on fees and interest.
 The limits were, (a) a 0.8% cost cap – which combines all interest and fees. (b) a £15 cap on default fees. (c) 100% complete cost cap, which states that you should not pay more than double what you borrowed.

 You will find that most lenders will ask that you make payments using a Continuous Payment Authority (CPA).
 They do this as it allows them to take any payment whenever they wish.